 Like so many pet owners, I am in the constant back-and-forth battle with “dimple butt” in my dogs, and there are many things that make a weight loss (or weight maintenance) program difficult.
 For me, it’s “thaaaat looook.”
 Yes, you know which one I’m talking about, and I just can’t seem to say no to those big, pleading (and I’m sure starving) eyes.
-As a guilt-stricken result, I end up sharing a portion of whatever it is I’m enjoying, contributing to that Dobie derriere.
+As a guilt-stricken result, I end up sharing a portion of whatever it is I’m enjoying, contributing to that doggie derriere.

 There are countless recommendations, formulations and opinions with regards to which approach works best for weight loss.
-With all the options out there, I have found this “rough-edged” approach to work for our dogs and for our lifestyle.
+With all the options out there, I have found this “rough-edged” approach to work for most dogs.
 It is straightforward, it does not require a change in their normal food and allows for tasty “treats” to reduce their feelings of hunger.
 It may be a slightly less scientific approach, but it is one I have found to actually work each time I have recommended it.

 Let’s break it down.
-I’ll start by teaching you how to determine your pets’ daily caloric needs and how to adjust their nutrition to meet weight-loss goals.
+I’ll start by teaching you how to determine your dogs’ daily caloric needs and how to adjust their nutrition to meet weight-loss goals.
 Finally, I’ll offer some tips on how to make them feel less miserable in the process (after all, who doesn’t hate dieting?).